October 18, 2024

 1. Research Tools

 The first step in figuring out how much a name can sell for is checking out the rate of similar domain names.
 Thus, you can use a research tool to see what similar domain names are selling for and compare them to your own.
 This will help you select a fair market price.
-Some site are free to use while others charge a fee.
+Some sites are free to use while others charge a fee.

 DN Journal is a good example of a platform that collates sales figures and displays them to readers for free.